DeByeUSerSYstem/DeByeUSerSYstem.github.io/_pages/about.md

 Here some of the main features of Debussy.
 - Analysis on single- or multiple-phase specimens
 - Fitting on one or more experimental data set simultaneously (e.g. SAXS and WAXS datasets)
-- Fitting of data sets collected with synchrotron or laboratory X-ray
+- Fitting of data sets collected with synchrotron or laboratory X-ray instruments
 - All scattering amplitudes/factors of atomic species already encoded into the program
 - Background components treated with experimental data or Chebyshev polynomials
 - Modelling of lattice expansions/contractions, site occupancy factors, Debye-Waller factors upon varying cluster sizes